jonathansharman/najan/src/modality.md

 can serve to weaken or strengthen a promise or command.
 For instance, a dubitative imperative clause could express a very polite request, whereas a certaintative imperative could be an urgent command or exhortation.

+## Modal Clauses as Truth Propositions

+It's possible to analyze clauses in any mood as corresponding to assertions about what is actually true.
+Though this correspondence is most obvious for the indicative moods, it's true for the others as well.
+For instance, a verb phrase _X_ belonging to a clause in the volitive mood asserts the proposition that the speaker wishes for _X_ to be true.
+Likewise, a clause in the polar interrogative mood signifies that the speaker wonders whether _X_ is true and would like the listener to provide an answer.

+This kind of analysis is unusual but can be useful for correctly interpreting logical operators or prepositional phrases applied to clauses.
+For example, {je txa gleð} means _I sense that it is not raining_, whereas {txa je gleð} means _I don't sense that it's raining_, which is a weaker claim.
+Similarly, {nʊ zʊm kca vɪg} literally means _regretfully, I request that you go_, whereas {kca nʊ zʊm vɪg} means _I request that you regretfully go_.